erikdubois/Themes-Icons-Pack/README.md

 Tried on Linux Mint 18 Cinnamon

-#Two scripts
+#Two scripts to install all of these icons and themes at once

-	1. _deb is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get
+	1. installation_deb is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get

-	2. _archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)
+	2. installation_archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)

 Check if you have git installed.
 Install git for deb based distro's with this command